KxSystems/docs/docs/ml/toolkit/fresh.md

 treverseasymstat[x;lag]          | Measure of the asymmetry of the time series based on lags applied to the data vargtstdev[x]                    | If the variance of the dataset is larger than the standard deviation

 Feature-extraction functions are not, typically, called individually.
-A detailed explanation of each operation is therefore excluded
+A detailed explanation of each operation is therefore excluded.

 ## Feature extraction